Artasov/simpleautogui/README.md

           logScreenshot=True, # screenshot logging
       )

-      P(100, 100).moveTo(
+      P(100, 100).moveIn(
           oX=0,
           oY=0,
           # **move_kwargs
           duration=0.0,
           logScreenshot=False,
       )
-      # dragDropTo, dragDropRel same
+      # dragTo, dragRel same
       ```
   * ### Region
      The **Region** class represents a rectangular area on the screen.
     It allows you to perform operations within this specified area,
     like taking screenshots or searching for text.

      ```python
      from simpleautogui import Region

-     # Define a region starting at x=100, y=200 with width=300 and height=400.
+     # Define a region starting at x=100, y=200 with w=300 and h=400.
      r = Region(100, 200, 300, 400)

      # Click to the center at this region.